 "Sleeping Beauty" (2011) (Australian) This film examines the dimensions of passivity and trust within an erotic and power domination context.
 The premises of this work will haunt you for a long time to come.
-And with Assisted Suicide likely to be on the Maine ballot in 2019, the film suggests one way to go.

-"Transamerica" (2005) Transgender dimensions area explored in what turns out to be quite a romantic film actually.
+"Transamerica" (2005) Transgender dimensions, quite a romantic film actually.